jakobringler/blog/content/notes/VEX Snippets.md

 4@transform = transform;
 ```

-Have a look at [[notes/Matrix Operations#Extracting Transformation Matrix with VEX |this note for more information on how it's used]]
+Have a look at [[notes/Matrix Operations |this note]] for more information on how it's used.

 ### Group by N Connections
 ```C